Wisconsin - Sectoral Privacy Overview

 The right of privacy recognised under Wis.
 Stat. §995.50 is to be interpreted in accordance with the developing common law of privacy, including the defences of absolute and qualified privilege, with due regard for maintaining freedom of communication privately and through the public media.
 Wis.
-Stat. §995.50 was modelled after New York's privacy statute, under Article 5, Chapter 6, on Civil Rights of the Consolidated Laws of New York, and duplicates that statute's text almost verbatim.
+Stat. §995.50 was modelled after New York's privacy statute, under Article 5, Chapter 6, on Civil Rights of the Consolidated Laws of New York, and duplicates much of that statute's text.
 As such, case law under the New York privacy statute may be particularly useful when interpreting the Wisconsin Statute (see Bogie v.
 Rosenberg, 705 F.3d 603, 610 (2013)).

 The statute provides significant potential relief, including equitable relief, compensatory damages, and reasonable attorneys' fees.
 While compensatory damages are not limited to pecuniary losses, they will not be presumed in the absence of proof.